5 Huge Health Mistakes I Made On My Healing Journey

 When it comes to diets, I’m pretty sure I’ve just about tried them all.

-I’ve done the Atkins diet, the Whole30, I ate paleo for years and years.
-More recently I was really into keto.
+I’ve done the Atkins diet and the Whole30, and I ate paleo for years and years.
+More recently, I was really into keto.
 I’ve been gluten-free, dairy-free, and sugar-free, and I even stopped eating meat at one point for a while.

-But what I’ve now learned is any diet that completely eliminates an entire macronutrient is very harmful to the body.
+But I’ve now learned that any diet that completely eliminates an entire macronutrient is very harmful to the body.

-You need carbs for energy, protein for repair and metabolic function, and fats are needed to transport fat-soluble nutrients and to slow the absorbency of sugars into the blood.
+You need carbs for energy, protein for repair and metabolic function, and fats are required to transport fat-soluble nutrients and slow sugars’ absorbency into the blood.

-I now eat a pro-metabolic diet which may sound like a fad diet but it’s not.
-In a nutshell, pro-metabolic eating is simply eating traditional foods that nourish and support your cellular metabolism and avoiding foods that damage or harm your cellular metabolism.
+I now eat a pro-metabolic diet, which may sound like a fad diet, but it’s not.
+In a nutshell, pro-metabolic eating is simply eating traditional foods that nourish and support your cellular metabolism and avoiding foods that damage or harm it.

-When I was eating a ketogenic diet I consumed a lot of sugar-free protein bars and sugar-free protein shakes.
-And when I look at the ingredients of some of the things I used to eat (that I actually thought were good for me) I literally cringe.
+When I was on a ketogenic diet, I consumed a lot of sugar-free protein bars and sugar-free protein shakes.
+And when I look at the ingredients of some of the things I used to eat (that I actually thought were good for me), I literally cringe.

 Most are filled with vegetable and seed oils, gums, artificial sweeteners, and all kinds of other ingredients that are not actually even food.

 Now, I simply eat real food.
-If it didn’t exist 200 years ago then I don’t eat it.
+If it didn’t exist 200 years ago, I don’t eat it.
 It’s that simple.

-Although, I definitely have a special preference for foods that are rich in bio-available minerals.
-Because when it comes to the human body, minerals truly do run the show.
+However, I definitely have a special preference for foods that are rich in bioavailable minerals because minerals truly do run the show when it comes to the human body.

 Over-Exercising

-And exercising when your metabolism is already thrashed due to fad diets and intermittent fasting is a recipe for disaster – which is exactly what I did in 2019.
+Exercising when your metabolism is already thrashed due to fad diets and intermittent fasting is a recipe for disaster—which is precisely what I did in 2019.

 Just because someone is in great shape doesn’t mean they’re healthy.
-Often you’ll find that people who are really into fitness are often struggling with hair loss, low sex drives, skin problems, and other signs of metabolic dysfunction.
+Often, you’ll find that people who are really into fitness are usually struggling with hair loss, low sex drives, skin problems, and other signs of metabolic dysfunction.

-This is usually caused by over-exercising because exercise is a form of stress on the body and stress on the body depletes minerals and minerals are needed for your metabolism to function properly.
+This is usually caused by over-exercising because exercise is a form of stress on the body, and stress on the body depletes minerals and minerals are needed for your metabolism to function correctly.

 Taking The Wrong Supplements

-Supplements can be extremely helpful or they can be extremely harmful.
+Supplements can be beneficial, or they can be extremely harmful.

-Taking the wrong supplement or the wrong form of a supplement can lead to all sorts of different issues.
+Taking the wrong supplement or the wrong form of a supplement can lead to various issues.

 I’ve now learned that synthetic vitamin D increases calcification in the body, causes potassium waste, and depletes magnesium.
 Synthetic B vitamins are derived from coal tar and zinc supplements destroy the bioavailability of copper in the body.